practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/C/README.md

 <br/>

-However, what I have done now as my official C program, at least of the [speed part](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/C/random_streams_for_perf_stats.c), is:
+However, what I have done now for my official C program, at least for the [speed part](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/C/random_streams_for_perf_stats.c), is:

-- using a more modern version of the clang compiler with (normal) version 21.1.4 instead of formerly version 17.0.0, and
+- using a more modern version of the clang compiler with (normal) version 21.1.4 instead of former version 17.0.0, and
-- using its execution speed result as my official one for C: [Program execution times](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/02%20-%20execution%20times#program-execution-times)
+- using its execution speed result as my official one for the C program: [Program execution times](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/02%20-%20execution%20times#program-execution-times)

-I noticed that with clang version 21.1.4 I'm now able to compile a slightly faster executable than with gcc version 13.3.0:

-It's now 98.1 milliseconds versus 10.0 milliseconds (best out of 3 runs with _$ perf stat -r 20_), with comiler switches:
+Because I also noticed that with clang version 21.1.4 I'm now able to compile a slightly faster executable than with gcc version 13.3.0.
+It's now 98.1 milliseconds versus 10.0 milliseconds, with the usual best out of 3 runs of _$ perf stat -r 20_.

-- _gcc -Wall -Ofast -faggressive-loop-optimizations_
-- _clang -O3 -ffast-math_  # though -ffast-math doesn't have an effect according to my tests

 <br/>